PlaidRunner: Rebuilding my E-bike

 I installed a Shimano disc rotor that appeared to barely clear the motor cable, or perhaps touched it only slightly.
 Unfortunately “only slightly” was still too much.
 In the course of testing the bike (spinning the wheel in the air and riding it around the block), the innermost part of the brake disc wore a groove in the outer sheath of the motor cable, exposing a bit of insulation from the wires inside.
 Oopsie!

 Fortunately I see no exposed conductor, so I don’t think it’s worth the trouble to replace the motor cable.
-Grin sells discs that are supposed to clear the cable completely, or I could remove some material from the rotor I have.
-For now, I’m going without.
-Rear brake is now regen from the Max45, it’s strong enough to skid the rear on wet pavement, and the front brake does most of the work in a panic stop anyway.
+Grin sells discs that are supposed to clear the cable, but I ended up removing the rotor entirely, and riding for a week with only regenerative braking on the rear wheel.
+It was still enough to skid the wheel on wet pavement.

 Battery